 My recent work engages with architecture and site to investigate tension and gravity.
 Using geometric forms such as the square, circle, triangle, cube, sphere, pyramid I re-imagine elementary shapes and objects that mediate our relationship with and understanding of the physical world.
 However, by highlighting the process of their making and subjecting them to unusual situations, I reveal both the structure and collapse of their functionality.

-Kristiina Lahde gratefully acknowledges the support of the Toronto Arts Council, Canada Council for the Arts and the Ontario Arts Council.
+Kristiina Lahde gratefully acknowledges the support of the Toronto Arts Council and the Canada Council for the Arts.